cgpeanut/Full_CI_CD_Pipeline/README.md

             - pull requests

 - Installing Git
-    - We'll use Git spoecifically GitHub to manage source code for the Train Schedule app.
+    - We'll use Git specifically GitHub to manage source code for the Train Schedule app.
 - Creating GitHub Forks
 - Making changes in Gitto
 - Branches and Tags